How to Become a Plumber

 How Long Does It Take to Become a Plumber?

-If you are entirely new to the plumbing industry and are coming from school, it’ll typically take around four years to complete your standard plumbing training.
+If you are entirely new to the plumbing business and are coming from school, it’ll typically take around four years to complete your standard plumbing training.
 NVQs are available and take slightly less time, lasting 1 to 2 years.

 However, plumbing trade organisations say that individuals should have at least a Level 3 qualification and 3 to 5 years of experience in the industry to begin working professionally.